-Your Car Was Totaled?
-What Does It Mean and How Does the Insurance Company Make That Decision?
+What Does It Mean to Total Your Car and How Does the Insurance Company Make That Decision?

 If an auto insurance company determines that your vehicle was totaled in a crash, it doesn't necessarily mean that it sustained significant damage

-When it comes to car crashes, you often hear that a vehicle was declared a total loss by an auto insurance company.
+When it comes to crashes, you often hear that a vehicle was declared a total loss by the auto insurance company.
 Many people believe that a total loss declaration relates to the amount of damage or the severity of the crash.
 But vehicles can be declared a total loss as a result of both a major collision or even something as insignificant as a minor dent or ding.
 It's all about the vehicle's value.

 It's about the Actual cash value Figure